Custom And Practice In Employment Contracts

 How can employers protect themselves?

-• Finally, although a potential issue and one which employers should be aware of, it is actually more difficult than it appears to show that a custom or practice has become an implied term of an employment contract and should not deter employers from awarding discretionary or ‘one-off’ benefits to their employees to help maintain a happy and productive workforce.
+Lastly, while employers should be aware of the potential risks, it is often more difficult than it may appear for a custom or practice to become an implied term of an employment contract.
+Employers should not be discouraged from offering discretionary or one-off benefits, as these can help maintain a happy and productive workforce.

 Need assistance?